emmanguyen102/Data-analyst-in-Python-portfolio/README.md

 # **Data-analyst-in-Python-track**

-Here comes the project series: Data Analyst track in Python, while I was learning Data Science from e-learning platform Dataquest.io with a total of 9 projects and the last 2 massive projects (#8 and #9) walking through everything taught in the track.
+Here comes the project series: Data Analyst track in Python, while I was learning Data Science from e-learning platform Dataquest.io with a total of (updating) projects and the last (updating) massive projects (#8, #9, #12 and updating) walking through everything taught in the track.

 ## Introduction to Python